0x48piraj/wrong8007/README.md

   <a href="docs/manifesto.md">Philosophy</a>
 </p>

-## Features

-* **Kernel-space monitoring**: Zero user-space dependencies; works even if most of the system is compromised.
+* **Kernel-space monitoring**: Trigger conditions are evaluated directly by kernel subsystem hooks rather than by a userspace polling daemon.
-* **Multiple trigger types**: Phrase detection, USB events, network packets all extendable by design.
+* **Pluggable trigger framework**: Phrase detection, USB events, network packets all extendable by design.
 * **Operator-defined execution**: Run any script or binary, from data wipes to custom logic.
 * **Fail-closed design**: Invalid configurations prevent module load rather than causing undefined behavior.
-* **Fast & silent**: Triggers execution instantly, without relying on cron jobs or user-space daemons.
-* **Modular**: Clean separation between core logic and triggers.

 ## Design